appliedblockchain/ab-website/_posts/2019-03-20-newsletter-flying-start.md

 ---
 layout: "post"
 title: "Newsletter March 2019 – Flying Start"
-lead: "New clients, a new direction and a new product.
+subtitle: "New clients, a new direction and a new product.
 2019 began with a flying start"
 image: "default.jpg"
 category: "News"
 link: